Bigdasgit/SIGEM/additional_experiments.md

 ---

- **(3) GRACE and BGRL:**  GRACE and BGRL require node attributes; they failed to run on attributeless data (all datasets in our paper are attributeless).
-We tried to modify their code to use ‘identity features’ for attributeless graphs, following GraphSAGE [NIPS’17]:
+ **(3) GRACE and BGRL:**  These two methods also require node attributes; they failed to run on attributeless data; we tried to modify their code to use ‘identity features’ for attributeless graphs, following GraphSAGE [NIPS’17].
+We would like to note that both methods suffer from **D4** (i.e., Limited Applicability) since they perform end-to-end training for only node classification

  <table>
   <caption><strong>Table 1: Results of the node classification task with the CoCit dataset</strong></caption>